The Wages of Fear (2024 film): Production

+The project was announced in April 2023.
+In the official statement, the writer-director declared: "Bringing this talent together for the reboot of such a film—for a global release on Netflix—compels me to pour my heart and soul into it.
+The ambition is immense."

+Filming

+Filming took place in Morocco over 60 days in early 2023.

 Reception

 Chase Hutchinson of Collider stated: "While it was unlikely that this remake would ever come close to the original, which was itself based on a novel, just how far short it falls is almost impressive.
 The action, more built around sporadic shootouts and forced hand-to-hand fight sequences, is never even remotely thrilling...
 It is like a chasm is being opened up before us where you can see the brilliant heights of Clouzot’s film and the dire depths that this one just keeps falling further into.
 By the time it hits rock bottom, you’re just glad it's over."

-Padraig Cotter of ScreenRant wrote: "The Wages of Fear isn't terribly emotional and plays like a cross between a Fast and Furious movie and an extended Call of Duty mission.
+Padraig Cotter of Screen Rant wrote: "The Wages of Fear isn't terribly emotional and plays like a cross between a Fast and Furious movie and an extended Call of Duty mission.
 Still, in keeping with its Fast and Furious inspiration, family drama plays an important role."

+On the review aggregator website Rotten Tomatoes, 20% of 10 critics' reviews are positive.